Yang8823/How-to-download-gdb/README.md

 # Problem:
-<p>When I try to debug my c code in vscode it says gdb not found and after checking i realised it was not installed.</p>
+<p>When I try to debug my c code in vscode it shows "Configure launch.json for <path>" and says something about gdb not found. <br>After checking i realised it was not installed.</p>
 <p>Spent quite a lot of my time solving this problem so I will just share my experience here in 2 steps.</p>

 # Check if gcc / gdb is downloaded